 Types of weapons used in gunshot wounds

-The following firearms belong to the long-barrelled weapons:
+The following firearms are long-barreled weapons:

-The following firearms belong to the short-barrelled weapons:
+The following firearms are short-barreled weapons:

 Ammunition in gunshot wounds

 Ammunition is the projectile that consists of three components: the projectile (the bullet or cartridge), the casing including the primer, and the charge in the form of the priming charge and propellant, which provides the pressure to allow motion of the projectile.

 Forensically, the most important types of cartridges are bullets and shotgun shells.
 Bullets are usually made from lead and possibly have a full or partial metal jacket.
 Shotgun shells consist of coarse to very fine lead pellets.
 Between the shells and the propellant is wadding made of felt or plastic; at the top of the case, above the shot load, is a cap.

 The charge of the projectile consists of a primer and propellant.
 The primer contains impact-variable substances with heavy metals such as barium, lead, or antimony; these are the basis for analysis of chemical gunshot residue.
 The propellant, on the other hand, usually consists of nitroglycerin in the form of powder flakes.
 After ignition, the nitroglycerin burns explosively and forms gas under extremely high pressure, propelling the bullet through the barrel.

 Internal ballistics deals with all the processes within the gun.
 Once the trigger of a gun is pulled, the firing pin strikes the bottom of the cartridge, meaning the so-called primer.
 As a result, the impact-sensitive primer compound explodes and in turn ignites the propellant.
 This burns very rapidly, creating a lot of gas under enormous pressure and thus expelling the projectile at a very high speed through the barrel.